Supervisors

 Teaching Experience:

-- 2021: seminar conductor in undergraduate core module “Methods in Empirical Social Research” (online course)
+- 2021: lecturer in undergraduate core module “Methods in Empirical Social Research” (online course)

-- 2019: seminar conductor in undergraduate core module “Introduction to Political Science”
+- 2019: lecturer in undergraduate core module “Introduction to Political Science”

 Professional Memberships: